MoseleyBioinformaticsLab/SAGA_optimize/doc/guide.rst

 Description
 ~~~~~~~~~~~

-The :mod:`SAGA_optimize` package provides a simple Python interface for solving boundary-value inverse problem based on the simulated annealing and genetic algorithm.
+The :mod:`SAGA_optimize` package provides a simple Python application programming interface for solving boundary-value inverse problem based on a simulated annealing and genetic algorithm.

 Installation
 ~~~~~~~~~~~~